vroger11/vroger11.github.io/_posts/2020-03-18-work-at-home.markdown

 fi
 ```

-Now every time I use ssh to connect to servers from work, it start or attach to a tmux session called "ssh".
+Now every time I use ssh to connect to servers from work, it starts or attach to a tmux session called "ssh".

 # Working with Jupyter Lab Notebooks